wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 Docker images from the Docker Hub or from any other Docker registry that is on the internet.

 ***Alternative:*** This process is optional, as go and the go libraries can be installed from the Ubuntu repositories.
-Instead of rebuilding the whole toolchain inside the docker image, you can simply issue a ```RUN apt-get install golang-1.6-go``` command inside the Dockerfile.
+Instead of rebuilding the whole toolchain inside the docker image, you can simply issue a ```RUN apt-get install golang-1.6-go``` command inside the Dockerfile after building your base image in the next section.

 It is a two-step process to build the Golang toolchain Docker image: